Monthly Archives: September 2023

 “Some researchers probably started out thinking they were in different camps, but during the editing process, that changed.
 You know, in an academic journal like RRQ, we ask experts to review each article and give the authors anonymous feedback.
 A lot of them pushed the authors to say more about the gap between research and practice and to consider differing perspectives.
 And when they revised their articles, those researchers who started out in separate camps seemed to move more to the center and acknowledge and welcome other views.
 So, overall, I’d say that the experts agreed that it’s valuable to conduct various kinds of scientific research that aims to better understand and meet children’s complex and varied needs — not to insist that there’s a single, “one best” way to teach reading.”

-I‘ll end with that thought from Amanda. “… experts agreed that it‘s valuable to conduct various kinds of scientific research that aims to better understand and meet children‘s complex and varied needs — not to insist that there‘s a single, ‘one best’ way to teach reading.“ Perhaps models like Bruces, will help us operationalize how we can all use common sense to find the common ground in the reading wars.
+Ill end with that thought from Amanda. “… experts agreed that its valuable to conduct various kinds of scientific research that aims to better understand and meet childrens complex and varied needs — not to insist that theres a single, one best way to teach reading.
+Perhaps models like Bruces, will help us operationalize how we can all use common sense to find the common ground in the reading wars.
 The kids deserve that!

 Happy Reading and Writing.